evanw/esbuild/README.md

                         one of: js, jsx, ts, tsx, json, text, base64, dataurl

 Advanced options:
   --version                 Print the current version and exit --sourcemap=inline        Emit the source map with an inline data URL --sourcemap=external      Do not link to the source map with a comment --sourcefile=...
 Set the source file for the source map (for stdin) --error-limit=...
 Maximum error count or 0 to disable (default 10) --log-level=...
-Disable logging (info, warning, error)
+Disable logging (info, warning, error) --resolve-extensions=...
+A comma-separated list of implicit extensions

   --trace=...
 Write a CPU trace to this file --cpuprofile=...
 Write a CPU profile to this file